-Sometimes it may be necessary to delete issues from a project in BIMcollab Cloud.
+Sometimes it may be necessary to delete issues from a project in BIMcollab Nexus.
 This could be due to them being created by mistake or being duplicates.
 This article describes how the space administrator can assign users the right to delete issues within the space, and how these users can delete issues.

 Issues in a free project on join.bimcollab.com can not be deleted.